Up TV: Programming

-In the transition before the name-change, in 2010, the channel began carrying popular syndicated series such as Cosby, Dr. Quinn, Medicine Woman, and The Waltons, along with Judging Amy.
+In the transition before the name change, in 2010, the channel began carrying syndicated series such as Cosby; Dr. Quinn, Medicine Woman; and The Waltons, along with Judging Amy.
 The channel also has aired films such as The Secret Garden, The Trial, and Pay It Forward, as well as Christian movies such as Facing the Giants, The Perfect Summer, and Fireproof.
 On Christmas Eve and Day, the network airs a Yule Log loop with holiday songs from Contemporary Christian artists.
-Similar to competing family networks such as INSP and Hallmark Channel, UPtv now programs multiple weeks of family-friendly Christmas movies through the holidays in December.
-Easter movies also populate the programming schedule through April.
+Similar to competing family networks such as INSP and Hallmark Channel, Up TV programs multiple weeks of family-friendly Christmas movies through the holidays in December.
+Easter movies also air on the programming schedule through April.

 The channel continues to air popular syndicated series such as Gilmore Girls, America's Funniest Home Videos, Whose Line Is It Anyway?, and Home Improvement.
-On December 3, 2014, Up announced its first original scripted series Ties That Bind, which was canceled after its first season.
-Ties That Bind starred Kelli Williams, Jonathan Scarfe, Dion Johnstone, Matreya Scarrwene, Rhys Matthew Bond, Natasha Calis, Mitchell Kummen and guest stars Luke Perry and Jason Priestley.
+On December 3, 2014, Up announced its first original scripted series under its new branding Ties That Bind, which was canceled after its first season.
+Ties That Bind starred Kelli Williams, Jonathan Scarfe, Dion Johnstone, Matreya Scarrwene, Rhys Matthew Bond, Natasha Calis, Mitchell Kummen, and guest stars Luke Perry and Jason Priestley.
 Other original series include Bringing Up Bates and the Canadian import Heartland.
-UPtv original movies include Love Finds You in Sugarcreek, Ohio (starring Kelly McGillis), The Town That Came A-Courtin' (starring Valerie Harper), Finding Normal, My Mother's Future Husband, Raising Izzie, and Saving Westbrook High.
+UPtv original movies include Love Finds You in Sugarcreek, Ohio (starring Kelly McGillis); The Town That Came A-Courtin (starring Valerie Harper); Finding Normal; My Mother's Future Husband; Raising Izzie; and Saving Westbrook High.
 UPtv original specials include K-LOVE Music City Christmas (hosted by Candace Cameron Bure).

-On October 7, 2014, UPtv pulled their airings of repeats of the television drama 7th Heaven, due to allegations of child molestation against the series lead actor, Stephen Collins.
-7th Heaven briefly returned to UPtv in December 2014; however, it was quickly removed from the schedule.
-UPtv CEO Charley Humbard explained, "We brought the show back because many viewers expressed they could separate allegations against one actor from the fictional series itself.
+On October 7, 2014, UPtv removed their airings of repeats of the television drama 7th Heaven, due to allegations of child molestation against the series lead actor, Stephen Collins.
+7th Heaven briefly returned to the network in December 2014; however, it was quickly removed from the schedule.
+UPtv CEO Charley Humbard explained that they tried to reair the series "because many viewers expressed they could separate allegations against one actor from the fictional series itself.
 As it turns out, they cannot."
 In late May 2015, UPtv resumed weekday airings of two episodes of 7th Heaven, from 5 to 7 p.m.
 ET; by September 2015, marathon and daily airings of the series had resumed.